arnelenero/simpler-state/docs/basics.md

 }
 ```

 Notice that we don't need to use explicit types here.
-The `useEntity` hook lets TypeScript do all the type inference for us.
+The `use` hook lets TypeScript do all the type inference for us.

 </details>